FumingPower3925/albertbf/articles/2025/ttrpg-session-manager.md

 For content-heavy applications with local-first workflows, this pattern is incredibly powerful.
 Whether you're building a GM tool, a writing app, a music organizer, or any other tool that works with user files, consider whether you really need a backend at all.

-The Starfinder 2e Session Manager proves you can build sophisticated, feature-rich applications purely in the browser — and deliver a better user experience in the process.
-The code is open source at [this repo](https://github.com/FumingPower3925/starfinder2e-session-manager).
+The TTRPG Session Manager proves you can build sophisticated, feature-rich applications purely in the browser — and deliver a better user experience in the process.
+The code is open source at [this repo](https://github.com/FumingPower3925/ttrpg-session-manager).
 If you run TTRPGs and want to spend less time fumbling with files and more time crafting memorable moments, give it a try.

 After all, the best technology is the kind that gets out of your way and lets you focus on what matters — in this case, spinning tales of adventure among the stars.